endElder/endElder.github.io/_posts/2025-05-23-real-weather.md

 And I learn how to integrate a public API, set up a backend with FastAPI, and create a responsive frontend with React.
 I also learn how to handle asynchronous data fetching and error handling in real-world situations.

-I find the most challenging part is ensuring reliable communication between the frontend and backend, especially handling CORS issues, which I solve through careful debugging and configuration of middleware.
+I find the most challenging part was ensuring reliable communication between the frontend and backend, especially handling CORS issues, which I solve through careful debugging and configuration of middleware.

 ## Project description:
 Based on your location, get your current weather, and warning if something going wrong